nvim-flutter/flutter-tools.nvim/README.md

 use {"akinsho/flutter-tools.nvim", requires = {"neovim/nvim-lspconfig"}}
 ```

-Currently this plugin depends on `nvim-lspconfig` for some default setup this might change.
+Currently this plugin depends on `nvim-lspconfig` mainly on the setup of the `dartls`.
+Therefore, it assumes that `dartls` has already been configured according to the instructions in [`nvim-lspconfig CONFIG.md`](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md) (including the `cmd` parameter to specify the language server executable).

 To set it up

 ```lua